-Charlotte itself is the County Seat of Mecklenburg County and the largest city in the area, but Concord, Gastonia, and Rock Hill are also sizeable towns close by with lots to offer businesspeople and tourists alike—you just have to look closely to discover the hidden secrets, great adventures, and unique finds in the cities and towns that make up the suburbs of Charlotte, North Carolina.
+Charlotte itself is the County Seat of Mecklenburg County and the largest city in the area, but Concord, Gastonia, and Rock Hill are also sizeable towns close by with lots to offer businesspeople and tourists alike—you just have to look closely to discover the hidden secrets, great adventures, and unique finds in the cities and towns that make up the suburbs of Charlotte.

 Containing the city of Charlotte—which acts as its Seat—Mecklenburg County covers the center of the metropolitan region and includes several suburbs including Cornelius, Davidson, Huntersville, Matthews, Mint Hill, and Pineville—though most are just labeled as "Charlotte" in city guides and on Google Maps.

-No matter what you want to do on your vacation to Charlotte, chances are you can do it without ever leaving the city limits, but be sure to check out our Charlotte Travel Guide for a complete listing of everywhere to go to eat, sleep, and play in the area.
+No matter what you want to do on your vacation to Charlotte, chances are you can do it without ever leaving the city limits.

 Located on the northeast side of Charlotte, Cabarrus County offers visitors a respite from the hustle and bustle of the city while still providing many of the amenities and entertainment options city dwellers have come to expect from the region.